-What is the difference between value chain and supply chain?

-In short, the VC includes the supply chain.
-The supply chain is the actors in the VC upstream from the reporting entity.
-However, VC also includes downstream entities along with the supply chain.

-The supply chain provides products including raw material or components or services that are used in the development of the undertaking's products or services.
-Depending on the position in the VC, an undertaking's supply chain can be part of the downstream VC of another undertaking.

-In some industries, upstream or downstream refers to specific points in the chain rather than with reference to the reporting undertaking's position in the chain.

-However, there are other entities and individuals that are connected to the undertaking's operations, products and services without being "suppliers", e.g., local police protecting the undertaking's assets, as they may cause an impact by e.g., using excessive force on people trespassing.
-In this case, there is no business relationship, but there is a value chain impact.
-It may meet the materiality threshold if it is considered severe enough.

-18.23.
-While the focus of this Implementation Guidance is on upstream and downstream VC, the definition of Value chain in Annex 2 Annex 2 of the delegated act is broader than the upstream and downstream VC, as it also includes own operations.
-VC is defined as the range of activities, resources relationships related to the undertaking's business model and the external environment in which it operates.
+- 23. While the focus of this Implementation Guidance is on upstream and downstream VC, the definition of value chain in Annex 2 of the Delegated Act is broader than the upstream and downstream VC, as it also includes own operations.
+VC is defined as 'the full range of activities, resources and relationships related to the undertaking's business model and the external environment in which it operates.
 A value chain encompasses the activities, resources and relationships the undertaking uses and relies on to create its products or services from conception to delivery, consumption and end-of-life.
-Relevant activities, resources and relationships include:

-- (a) those in the undertaking's own operations, such as human resources; - (b) those along its supply, marketing and distribution channels, such as materials and service sourcing and product and service sale and delivery; and - (c) the financing, geographical, geopolitical and regulatory environments in which the undertaking operates.
+Relevant activities, resources and relationships include: related to the undertaking's business model and the external environment in which it operates.
+A value chain encompasses the activities, resources and relationships the undertaking uses and relies on to create its products or services from conception to delivery, consumption and end-of-life.
+Relevant activities, resources and relationships include: - (a) those in the undertaking's own operations, such as human resources; - (b) those along its supply, marketing and distribution channels, such as materials and service sourcing and product and service sale and delivery; and - (c) the financing, geographical, geopolitical and regulatory environments in which the undertaking operates.' - 24.
+ESRS use the term 'value chain' in the singular, although it is recognised that undertakings may have multiple value chains. - 25.

-Value chain includes actors upstream and downstream from the undertaking.
-Actors upstream from the undertaking (e.g., suppliers provide products or services that are used in the development of the undertaking's products or services).
-Entities downstream from the undertaking (e.g., distributors, customers) receive products or services from the undertaking.

-19.24.
-ESRS use the term "value chain" in the singular, although it is recognised that undertakings may have multiple value chains.

-20.25.
 According to this definition, the VC issues addressed in this implementation guidance include both upstream and downstream actors and their activities.
 Actors or undertakings upstream from the reporting undertaking (e.g., suppliers) provide products or services that are used in the development of the undertaking's own products or services.
-Actors downstream from the reporting undertaking (e.g., distributors, customers, waste management) receive, use products or services of the reporting undertaking or waste stream by the customers or end-users.

-- 21.26.
-Annex 2Annex 2 defines business relationships as '[t]he relationships the undertaking has with business partners, entities in its value chain, and any other non-State or State entity directly linked to its business operations, products or services.
+Actors downstream from the reporting undertaking (e.g., distributors, customers, waste management) receive or use products or services of the reporting undertaking or waste stream by the customers or end-users. - 26.
+Annex 2 defines 'business relationships' as 'The relationships the undertaking has with business partners, entities in its value chain, and any other non-State or State entity directly linked to its business operations, products or services.
 Business relationships are not limited to direct contractual relationships.
-They include indirect business relationships in the undertaking's value chain beyond the first tier, and shareholding positions in joint ventures or investments.' - 22.27.
-Setting out the VC activities may help identifying the VC actors.
+They include indirect business relationships in the undertaking's value chain beyond the first tier, and shareholding positions in joint ventures or investments. 'as '[t]he relationships the undertaking has with business partners, entities in its value chain, and any other non-State or State entity directly linked to its business operations, products or services.
+Business relationships are not limited to direct contractual relationships.
+They include indirect business relationships in the undertaking's value chain beyond the first tier, and shareholding positions in joint ventures or investments.' - 27.
+Setting out the VC activities may help identify the VC actors1.

+1 EFRAG has consulted from 21 January to 21 May 2024 on an Exposure Draft of ESRS for listed SMEs (LSME ED).
+Differently from the sector-agnostic standards that support the preparation of consolidated sustainability statement for the group, consistent with the CSRD, LSME ED has been developed to support the preparation of the individual (i.e., not consolidated) sustainability statement.
+In the LSME ED material IROs of the subsidiaries are included in the sustainability statement as IROs arising from the parent's business relationship with them, i.e., as part of the value chain.